Jacksons – AEG trial DAYS 68-69. FIVE DOCTORS and NURSE DEBBIE ROWE

 Q. What about Dr. — conversations with the artist?

 Q. What about Dr. Forecast?

-  Dr. Finkelstein explains their disinterest in the problem by everything around Michael being “secretive”, though the only thing he needed to do was call Dr. Metzger and properly ask or at least look into the box provided by Debbie Rowe which contained Dr. Metzger’s notes:
+Dr. Finkelstein explains their disinterest in the problem by everything around Michael being “secretive”, though the only thing they needed to do was a call to Dr. Metzger and properly ask or at least look into the box provided by Debbie Rowe which contained Dr. Metzger’s notes: